ethaniccc/Mockingbird/README.md

     - Inspo for this project.
 Also for the structure of this plugin lol.
 You can check out Mavoric (dev) by clicking [here](https://github.com/Bavfalcon9/Mavoric/tree/v2.0.0/)
 * shura62
-    - Helped with reach checks :D!
+    - Helped on Discord with Mockingbird!
 * Jonhan
     - Gave **some** checks for Bukkit that I was able to port over to PocketMine.
     You can click [here](https://www.youtube.com/channel/UCZ_Pg7e-1JMlHtqnWw6KIcw) to check out his channel!